ModelEarth/community/challenge/README.md

 <h1 style="font-weight:300">Sustainable Communities <span style="white-space:nowrap">Web Challenge</span></h1>

+<b>Work Sessions</b><br>
+<a href="../../community/challenge/meetups/">Saturday, September 25, 2021 from 10AM to 12PM EST</a><br>
+<a href="../../community/challenge/meetups/">Tuesday, September 28, 2021 from 10AM to 12PM EST</a><br>

 <b>Saturday, October 2, 2021 - $10,000 in prizes</b>

-10:00am to 11:00am EST - Introductions, Form Teams, Setup Walk-Through
+10AM to 11AM EST - Introductions, Form Teams, Setup Walk-Through
-11:00am to 4:00pm EST - Work Time (open mic from noon to 1pm)
+11AM to 4PM EST - Work Time (open mic from noon to 1pm)
-4:00pm to 6:00pm EST - Team Share Outs and Awards
+4PM to 6PM EST - Team Share Outs and Awards

 <!--
 Join us at an upcoming <a href="meetups/">meetup</a> to get involved!
 Final presentations will be Saturday, October 2, 2021.
 You can get started today!<br>